-During my trip across Vietnam, one of the places I was most excited about was Hoi An.
-I had high hopes for the historic town described as “Vietnam’s most atmospheric and picturesque town” but was sorely disappointed.
+During my trip to Vietnam one of the places I was most excited about visiting was Hoi An.
+This historic trading port is considered “Vietnam’s most atmospheric and picturesque town” and was voted by Wanderlust magazine as one of the top destinations in the world.

 After avoiding the touristy Ha Long Bay cruises and finding offbeat Cat Ba island instead, I hoped that I could also avoid Hoi An’s tourist traps – but I was wrong.
+I had high hopes for Hoi An, but ended up disappointed, so wanted to write this blog to help you manage your expectations if you’re wondering ‘is Hoi An worth visiting?’

 Why Is Hoi An Famous?